 XTB Review (2026):

-Zero-commission ETFs, Investment Plans, and the FX fee to know about
+Zero-commission ETFs, Investment Plans, and everything else to know

 XTB offers 0% commission on stocks and ETFs up to €100,000/month and free automated Investment Plans — making it one of the most cost-efficient brokers in Europe for passive investors who stick to EUR-denominated funds.
-Here is what the fee structure actually looks like, and when it stops being competitive.
+But the FX fee, tax handling, and broker exit costs deserve a closer look before you commit.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.